onyx-and-iris/xair-api-python/README.md

 ### `Tests`

-People plug expensive equipment into these mixers, the unit tests adjust parameter values such as gain sliders etc. My advice is to unplug all equipment from the mixer before running these tests.
-No tests alter phantom power state.
+Unplug any/all expensive equipment before running any tests.
 Save your current settings to a snapshot first.

 First make sure you installed the [development dependencies](https://github.com/onyx-and-iris/xair-api-python#installation)